8 Reasons Why an Attitude of Gratitude Improves Mental Health and Wellbeing

 No need to get a fancy journal.
 Something as simple as an exercise book is fine, but if purchasing one specifically designed for gratitude, there are a number of great options below (affiliate links that support our outreach program):

 Thank Key People in Your Life - The "Gratitude Visit"

-Martin Seligman, the founding father of positive psychology, developed a simple, but highly effective exercise known as the “gratitude visit”.
-This exercise, found in his highly acclaimed book “Flourish” (affiliate link), promises to enhance well-being and reduce depression.
+Martin Seligman, the founding father of positive psychology, developed a simple, but highly effective exercise known as the "gratitude visit".
+This exercise, found in his highly acclaimed book "Flourish", promises to enhance well-being and reduce depression.

 Martin Seligman's exercise: